tomaskraus/stateful-predicates/README.md

 //=> [ 7, -8 ]
 ```

-- `P` is **greedy**: tries to match as soon as possible.
-If there are more elements within the "`offset` range" `parentPredicate` could match, they are not recognized.
+- `P` is **greedy**: tries to succeed as soon as possible.
+If there are more elements within the "`offset` range" `parentPredicate` could succeed, they are not recognized.
 - `P` is **repeatable**: is ready to detect elements again as soon as it is at least `offset` elements after its last detected element.

 ```ts